 The philosophy of integrated pest management (IPM) was developed in the 1950s because of concerns over increased pesticide use, environmental contamination, and the development of pesticide resistance.
+IPM includes any activity that is directed at controlling pests or avoiding their damage, and it may involve methods that prevent, suppress or eradicate those pest organisms.
 The objectives of IPM include reducing pest management expenses, conserving energy, and reducing the risk of pesticide exposure to people, animals, and the environment.
-Its main goal, however, is to reduce pesticide use by using a combination of tactics to control pests, including cultural, biological, genetic, and chemical controls.
+Its main goal, however, is to reduce pesticide use by using a combination of tactics to control pests, including cultural, biological, genetic, mechanical and chemical controls.

 Pest management on golf courses results in significant inputs of time, labor, and financial resources.
 To grow healthy turfgrass, it is important for golf course superintendents to know what IPM is and how to implement it for each pest group (arthropods, nematodes, diseases, and weeds).
-They must be well-versed in pest identification, understand pest life cycles and/ or conditions that favor pests, and know about all possible methods of controlling pests.
+They must be well-versed in pest identification, understand pest life cycles and/or conditions that favor pests, symptoms of those pests, and know all possible control methods.